 For each circuit shown in Figure 12:

-- Apply whichever method you wish (Node Voltage, Mesh Current, ``voltage divider thinking'') to derive expressions for and the phase angle.
+- Apply whichever method you wish (Node Voltage, Mesh Current,

 - Check your calculations against a Spice simulation.